CoppeliaSim version history

 Eigen plugin new functions: simEigen.pinv

 matrix.lua: new Matrix methods: flip, repmat, print, svd, pinv

 Some improvements and new functions in the CustomUI plugin.

 Code Editor: UI and usability improvements.

 Fixed several bugs.
 Thanks to Pranav A. Bhounsule, Amirhossein Afkhami Ardekani, Roman Horshkov, Volker Kühn, Artem Shishkin, Mathias Thor and Davide Scorza for noticing them or helping to resolve them

 Added a new physics engine to CoppeliaSim: MuJoCo.
 This adds a state-of-the-art physics engine to CoppeliaSim, enabling new features such as cables, soft body simulation, etc. Added a demo scene illustrating some of MuJoCo's features: scenes/mujocoSpecific.ttt

 sim.ruckigPos, sim.ruckigVel, sim.moveToConfig and sim.moveToPose can now also be used for non-symmetric velocity/acceleration profiles, via the sim.ruckig_minvel and sim.ruckig_minaccel flags

-The ZeroMQ remote API is now supported in following languages: Python, c++, Matlab, Octave, Lua and Java
+The ZeroMQ remote API is now supported in following languages: Python, c++, Matlab, Octave, Lua, Java and Rust